mit-ll/tornet/README.md

 Software to work with the TorNet dataset as described in the paper [*A Benchmark Dataset for Tornado Detection and Prediction using Full-Resolution Polarimetric Weather Radar Data*](https://arxiv.org/abs/2401.16437)

+## Updates (7/9/24)

+* The TorNet dataset has been updated to version 1.1.
+This update fixes a small number of incorrectly labeled frames in v1 of the dataset, and fixes the event and episode IDs of the warning categoies.
+Version 1.1 also provides the tornado start and end times in the metadata.
+We recommend re-downloading the newer version of the data using the links below.

+* The code and pretrained models are now compatible with `keras` 3.0.
+Users can now select their deep learning backend from `tensorflow`, `torch`, or `jax`.
+Backend-agnostic data loaders are also provided.
+Read more about this library at [keras's website](https://keras.io/).
+Users of `tf.keras` should use the `tf_keras` branch of this repo.

+* The pretrained CNN model is now avaialbe on [huggingface](https://huggingface.co/tornet-ml/tornado_detector_baseline_v1).
+Instructions for downloading and using the pre-trained model can be found in `models/README.md` and in the `VisualizeSamples.ipynb` notebook.

 ![Alt text](tornet_image.png?raw=true "sample")

 ## Downloading the Data